 1. How Do You Feed Honeybees in the Winter?

-When the flowers and foliage die off in the late fall and winter seasons, you will need to supplement the diet of your bees.
+However, when the flowers and foliage die off in the late fall and winter seasons, you might need to supplement the diet of your bees.

 2. How Much Honey Should You Leave for the Bees?